Gur-e-Amir: Later enlargement

+Decline and restoration

 In 1740, king Nader Shah of the Afsharid Empire tried to carry away Tamerlane's sarcophagus.
 Nader idolized Timur.
 He imitated Timur's military prowess and, later in his reign, Timur's cruelty, but in the process of removal the sarcophagus broke in two.
 This was interpreted as a bad omen.
 His advisers urged him to return the stone to its rightful place.

 Unfortunately, after the end of 17th century Samarkand suffered a long period of decline.
-The city lost the status of capital which transferred to Bukhara.
+The city lost the status of capital to Bukhara.
 The great Silk Road bypassed the city and its great historical monuments stood empty and forgotten.
 Only after the Second World War did extensive restoration work in Gur-Emir begin.

+Tamerlane's tomb was opened shortly before the German invasion of the Soviet Union on 19 June 1941.
+The exhumation of Timur in 1941 was made under the direction of Soviet scientist and anthropologist Mikhail Mikhaylovich Gerasimov, who was able to reconstruct Timur's facial features from his skull, and it was also confirmed that he was 172 cm in height and would have walked with a pronounced limp.

 In the 1950s the dome, main portal and minarets were refurbished.
-By that time the majolica tiles had mostly fallen away.
+By that time the maiolica tiles had mostly fallen away.
 In the 1970s, the restoration of the interior was undertaken.
 Neither the Madrasah nor the Khanaka of initial Muhammad Sultan's complex were reconstructed at that time.
 With the resurgence of the interest in Tamerlane after the founding of the Republic of Uzbekistan in 1991, care of his places of worship has intensified.

-Tamerlane's tomb was opened shortly before the German invasion of the Soviet Union, 19 June 1941.
-The exhumation of Timur in 1941 was made under the direction of Soviet scientist and anthropologist Mikhail Mikhaylovich Gerasimov, who was able to reconstruct Tamerlane's facial features from his skull, and it was also confirmed that he was 172 cm (5′ 7¾″ in imperial) in height and would have walked with a pronounced limp.

 Curse of Timur

-When Soviet scientists wanted to open Tamerlane's tomb, rumors went around Samarkand that opening the tomb would curse those who opened it.
+When Soviet scientists wanted to open Timur's tomb, rumors went around Samarkand that opening the tomb would curse those who opened it.
 Local leaders attempted to warn the excavation team of the "risks".

-The tomb is inscribed with two warnings that read "When I Rise From the Dead, The World Shall Tremble".
-Allegedly, once opened another inscription was discovered: “Whosoever Disturbs My Tomb Will Unleash an Invader More Terrible than I".
+The tomb is inscribed with two warnings that read "When I rise from the dead, the world shall tremble".
+Allegedly, once opened another inscription was discovered: “Whosoever disturbs my tomb will unleash an invader more terrible than I".
 Even though people close to Gerasimov claim that this story is a fabrication, the legend persists.

-The tomb was opened by Mikhail Mikhaylovich Gerasimov, a Soviet archaeologist on 20 June 1941, two days before the start of Operation Barbarossa.
+The tomb was opened by Mikhail Mikhaylovich Gerasimov, a Soviet archaeologist on 20 June 1941, two days before the Nazis invaded the Soviet Union.

 Apparently, Stalin believed in the curse and ordered Timur be reburied.
-According to legend, the remains of Timur were taken to the frontlines of Stalingrad to inspire the Muslim troops in the Red Army.
-Tamerlane was reburied with full Islamic burial rites on December 20, 1942, about one month before the Soviet victory at Stalingrad (though by this time the German Army at Stalingrad was already encircled).
+Tamerlane was reburied with full Islamic burial rites on 20 December 1942, about one month before the Soviet victory at Stalingrad (though by this time the German Army at Stalingrad was already encircled).